 You may choose to restrict the collection or use of your personal information in the following ways:

-Surface Measurement Systems partner with Channel distributors in many countries around the world.
-Certain data information may be given to our registered partners to ensure we provide an unparalleled service.
+Surface Measurement Systems partners with Channel distributors in many countries around the world.
+Certain data information may be given to our registered partners to ensure we provide unparalleled service.

 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
 We will not use your personal information to send you promotional information about third parties.

 You may request details of personal information which we hold about you under the General Data Protection Regulation (GDPR) by the EU.
 If you would like a copy of the information held on you please email us at [email protected], or write to us at Surface Measurement Systems Ltd. Unit 5 Wharfside Rosemont Road, Alperton, London, HA0 4PE, United Kingdom.
 Please allow us one (1) month from the date of receipt to provide the information.

 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible at the above address.
 We will promptly correct any information found to be incorrect.